noscode/HPO_results_GADMA/README.md

 # Hyperparameter optimization results for GADMA

-This repository contains runs of GADMA with different configurations of hyperparameters received by SMAC.
+This repository contains all scripts and results used to and obtained from hyperparameter optimization of [GADMA2](https://github.com/ctlab/GADMA).

 Hyperparameter is a parameter of an algorithm.
 The performance of each algorithm depends on its hyperparameters.
 Genetic algorithm in GADMA has 10 hyperparameters overall.
 We performed optimization of hyperparameters using SMAC software.

-First round dedicated to optimization of all 10 hyperparameters failed to find better configuration than initial one.
+First round of optimization of all 10 hyperparameters failed to find better configuration than the initial one.
 In order to archive proper grid search additional 2-6 rounds of SMAC optimization were launched.
+Here we store scripts to reproduce our experiments with SMAC.

 Hyperparameter optimizatio was performed for *moments* engine in GADMA, however, configurations were validated for several engines.

-The following is included:
+The following is included within this repository:
 - `scripts` - python scripts to run SMAC optimization.
 - `smac_runs` - results of SMAC runs.
 - `comparison_on_datasets` - comparison of genetic algorithm configurations on train and test datasets for different engines (*dadi*, *moments*, *momi2*)